tosh2230/stairlight/README.md

 ### map(check)

-`map` creates new configuration file about undefined mappings.`check` is an alias.
+`stairlight map` creates a new configuration file about undefined settings. `stairlight check` is an alias.
-The option specification is the same as `init`.
+Options are the same as `stairlight init`.

 ### up

-`up` outputs a list of tables or SQL files located upstream from the specified table.
+`stairlight up` outputs tables or SQL files located upstream(upstairs) from the specified table.

 - Use table(`-t`, `--table`) or label(`-l`, `--label`) option to specify tables to search.
 - Recursive option(`-r`, `--recursive`) is set, Stairlight will find tables recursively and output as a list.